Aruek language

 Aruek is a Torricelli language of Papua New Guinea.
 There is little data to classify it, and it is therefore left unclassified within Torricelli by Ross (2005).
+Dryer (2024), as cited in Drinfield (2024), classifies it as a Kombioic language.

 There are no longer any speakers in the one village where it was spoken and people of that village say the language is now extinct.